 We use the Zoom add-on for Google Calendar to schedule Zoom meetings when we create calendar events.
 To add a Zoom meeting to a calendar event, click the "Add video conferencing" dropdown and select "Zoom Meeting."
 Google Calendar will automatically add the Zoom meeting details and instructions to join the event.

-Our Zoom meetings are configured to let participants join before the host starts the meeting.
-We do this to ensure meetings start on time, even if the host isn't there.
+We configure our Zoom meetings to let participants join before the host starts the meeting.
+We do this to make sure meetings start on time, even if the host isn't there.

 At Fleet, we do not send internal emails to each other.
 Instead, we prefer to use Slack to communicate with other folks who work at Fleet.